stellar/django-polaris/docs/integrations/index.rst

 Polaris does most of the work implementing SEP-24_.
 However, some pieces of SEP-24 can only be implemented by the anchor.
 Specifically, anchors need to implement their own banking rails and KYC requirements.
-This is where :class:`DepositIntegration` and :class:`WithdrawalIntegration` come in.
+This is where the Integrations classes come in

 These classes should be subclassed and its methods overridden by Polaris developers to fill in the gaps in Polaris's functionality.